-Michelle Obama covers her years at the White House in detail.
-Few First Ladies, if any, opened up to the public with such a transparent account on what this role is actually about.
+Michelle Obama covers all her eight years at the White House in detail.
+Very few First Ladies, if any, opened up to the public with such a transparent account of what this role is actually about and what it may become, depending on the occupant.

 A worldwide audience witnessed them taking over the White House.
 But it’s Michelle Obama’s story that is the most authentic: cold night, cold feet (literally), the excitement of the event and a constant concern for the two young daughters, way past their bedtime.